verbb/formie/docs/guides/email-notifications/pdf-attachments-with-email-notifications.md

 Form [groups](/forms/form-groups) can override notification defaults per team.

-## Step 6 — Test send
+## Step 6 — Test Send

 1. Open the notification **Preview** tab for a quick render check
 2. Use **Send test email** to verify attachment size, fonts, and mail client behaviour
-3. Submit a real test entry on the front end
+3. Open `/apply`, enter a test name and email address, and submit the form.
+4. Open the resulting email and its PDF attachment.
+Confirm the form title, submission date and both answers match the submission in Craft.
+A preview alone does not verify attachment delivery.

 Large file upload fields increase PDF generation time — keep `useQueueForNotifications` enabled in production.

-## File uploads in PDFs
+## File Uploads in PDFs

 File Upload field values in PDFs are typically filenames or links depending on field summary settings.
 For images embedded in PDFs, custom Twig referencing asset URLs may be needed — test with your PDF renderer and mail provider attachment limits.

 For arbitrary extra files (not generated PDFs), see [Attaching extra assets to Email Notifications](/guides/email-notifications/attaching-extra-assets-to-email-notifications).

-## Branded PDF layout
+## Branded PDF Layout

 For headers, footers, and brand colours shared across PDFs, use a base Twig layout and extend it in each PDF template — same pattern as [Building an Email Notification template from scratch](/guides/email-notifications/building-an-email-notification-template-from-scratch) for HTML email.